wharfkit/website/src/lib/docs/Templates/TransactPlugin.md

 After installation:

-1. **Access the `index.ts` file** - Herein lies the essence of your plugin.
+1. **Access the `index.ts` file** - This is where the core logic of the plugin resides.
-2. **Set a Distinct Identifier** - The `id` property furnishes a singular identifier for the plugin.
+2. **Set a Distinct Identifier** - The `id` attribute serves as a distinct identifier for your plugin.
-3. **Equip Translations** - The `translations` property integrates localization strings, equipping multi-language support.
-By default, it adopts the `defaultTranslations` from the included `translations` file.
-4. **Establish Vital Hooks**: Within the `register` method, you can set necessary hooks for the plugin's execution.
+3. **Register Hooks**: Within the `register` method, you can seimplement and set necessary hooks for the plugin's execution.
-   - **Before Sign Hooks**: Register hooks meant to function before the signing phase.
-If a UI interaction occurs with an undefined function, an error gets broadcasted.
+   - **Before Sign Hooks**: Register hooks that are called before the transaction is signed.
-   - **After Sign Hooks**: Similarly, set hooks to function after the signing phase.
-Again, errors are dispatched for undefined functions interacting with the UI.
+   - **After Sign Hooks**: Register hooks that are called after the transaction is signed.
-   - **After Broadcast Hooks**: Pin down hooks meant to be invoked post-transaction broadcasting.
-In situations where the plugin communicates with the UI and an undefined function is detected, an error message is broadcasted.
+   - **After Broadcast Hooks**: Register hooks that are called after the transaction is broadcasted.